MENU

 When do DGRATS student contracts need to be submitted in Student Employment System?

 Preferably several weeks before the beginning of the semester in which the student is to receive the tuition scholarship.
 However, DGRATS student contracts will be accepted up to one week before the start of the semester in which the student is to receive the tuition scholarship.
-Late DGRATS contracts cannot be processed.
+Late DGRATS contracts cannot be processed unless approved by the Office of the Provost.

-Full-time doctoral-level students who have a conferred Master’s degree in identical or related disciplines or who have completed a minimum of 18 credits toward their doctoral degree program are eligible.
+Full-time doctoral-level students who have a conferred Master’s degree in identical or related disciplines or who have completed a minimum of 18 credits toward their doctoral degree program are eligible for DGRAT 1.0.

 Edit Page